anoncam/big-bang/docs/guides/using_bigbang/values_guide.md

 ### Hierarchy

+Big Bang is a slight variation from the typical "umbrella" helm chart pattern.
+Individual package charts are not subcharts are Big Bang, instead they are deployed by Flux custom resources.
+These individual package charts (istio, monitoring, gitlab, etc) can be considered "child" helm charts of the Big Bang chart.

-The variables in BigBang's `values.yaml` file are first passed to Flux and then through to the package itself.
-Flux has an API for managing application deployments in a GitOps manner; technically speaking, when you deploy BigBang, you are deploying a bunch of Flux objects and Flux does the heavy lifting to deploy the actual applications.
+The variables in Big Bang's `values.yaml` file are either passed to Flux or Helm depending on the deployment methodology.
+Values specific to individual packages will be passed to Flux and used to deploy the package itself.
+Technically speaking, when you deploy BigBang you are deploying a number of Flux objects and Flux does the heavy lifting to deploy the actual applications.
 For more information on Flux, see its official [documentation](https://fluxcd.io/docs/components/).

 A conceptual graph of how the values flow through is provided below: